Join us in Alpine, Texas January 30-February 1 for a weekend of activities, information and education on Texas Wildlife! This year’s focus: OWLS!

 PARTICIPATE AND WIN!

-Every stop at a Wildlife Weekend activity, or one of the participating downtown businesses will get you an additional chance to win a grand prize!
-Pick up a contest card at the Museum Reception and collect stamps to enter.
+Every stop at a Wildlife Weekend activity and each one of the participating downtown businesses will get you an additional chance to win a grand prize including both a Texas State Parks Annual Pass and an America the Beautiful National Parks Pass!!

 WILDLIFE PHOTO CONTEST!